Cracked or bleeding nipples is an unfortunate reality for many breastfeeding mothers.

 What is the best way to heal cracked nipples?

-Once healed, there are some preventative steps you can take to limit the recurrence of cracked and bleeding nipples, such as creating a breastfeeding plan that involves applying a warm compress to the nipple prior to feeding and the use of nipple shields.
+Once healed, there are some preventative steps you can take to limit the recurrence of cracked and bleeding nipples, but we'll get to that soon.

 Should you stop breastfeeding until your sore nipples heal?